fengjiaowang7/CS624_spring2022/README.md

 ### Course schedule:
 * In the following table, under Recommended Reading column, listed chapters are from the Book "Database Systems: The Complete Book".
+**The date associated with each exercise (quiz/homework) is tentative date for publishing the assignment, not the due date.**

  Week                   | Date |Topic                                                       | Recommended Reading|Exercises